-- Strategy: evaluating the meetings of the Executive Board of Directors in April and October, the ISB meeting in June and approval of the European Annual Plan 2019.

-- Finance: approval of the budget for 2019, for the Netherlands and Germany.
-Approving procedures regarding Third party related transactions and ancillary activities.

-- Management: recruiting new CSB members, 50 year anniversary in 2019 alongside with ED change, discussions on impact investment.

-- Evaluation: Advocacy for Change and Practice for Change.
+- Strategy: evaluating the meetings of the Executive Board of Directors in April and October, the ISB meeting in June and approval of the (European) Annual Plan 2019. - Finance: approval of the annual financial report for 2017, discussing interim figures for 2018 and approval of the budget for 2019.
+Budget approval for Germany.
+Approving procedures regarding Third party related transactions and ancillary activities. - Management: approval of GDPR procedure, recruiting new CSB members, 50 year anniversary in 2019 alongside with ED change, discussions on impact investment. - Evaluation: Annual report 2017, Advocacy for Change and Practice for Change, new policy framework of Minister Kaaq.

+In February the audit committee (Theo Jan Simons (chair) and Carlos Alva Nieto) advised the CSB on the annual financial accounts for 2017 and the privacy regulations.
+In December the audit committee (Theo Jan Simons (chair), Carlos Alva Nieto and Claire Gentil) advised the CSB on the budget for 2018.
 To guarantee a separation of functions and to prevent conflicts of interest, no close relationships are permitted between the members of the CSB as well as between members of the supervisory boards and the management, nor any links between such members and an organization with which Solidaridad, in the normal course of its work, conducts transactions that can be valued in monetary terms.